katfang/reboot-testbed/cancel-pending/README.md

     1. 9533f531a75e3d35808ff5586d1468c1f9f3dbb5 -- merged two repeated fields in the message into one.
     1. 33b2807e8d0ac6545929173e22846fdcdbdb8f1f / aa995bbbdfead225c56fd7c9eda2002059df69bd -- removed frontend call to AssignTeam, and then later removed the AssignTeam backend code.
 Removing the frontend call seemed to increase amount of calls necessary to repro the problem (at 4 pawns per team).
 Removing backend code didn't seem to add much more to inconsistenty.
 Both consistently repro'd at 5 pawns per team.
 4. This example expects ONE client b/c the playerID is coded.
 If you do run with 2 browsers, someone generally does ack the move (though possibly not the client that had the pending visuals).
+    1. You can enable different ids per browser tab by uncommenting

 ## Files of interest
  * `api/cheaoss/v1/game.proto`, `move.proto`, `piece.proto` -- definitions of states and servicers.